kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Facebook New Feeds.md

 #### **VIP/virtual IP**
 - refers to the symbolic hostname (for example myWebService.domain.com) that resolves to a load balancer system.
 #### **LB/Load Balancer**
- All requests coming from our clients will go through a load balancer first.
+- All requests coming from our clients will go through a load balancer first.
 This will ensure requests are equally distributed among requests processing servers.
+#### **API gateway**
-- **API gateway** is an API management tool that sits between a client and a collection of backend services, acts as a reverse proxy to accept all, aggregate the various services required to fulfill them, and return the appropriate result, in a microservices architecture, in which case a single request could require calls to dozens of distinct applications.
+- An API management tool that sits between a client and a collection of backend services, acts as a reverse proxy to accept all, aggregate the various services required to fulfill them, and return the appropriate result, in a microservices architecture, in which case a single request could require calls to dozens of distinct applications.
 - When comes to the **Service**, let's talk about the **Storage** as well as **API design**
 - User Service
 	- registerUser(RegistrationInfo regInfo), the `RegistrationInfo` may include information such as username/email/password/confirmedPassword/contactInfo, etc)